Finite Pinwheel Scheduling: the k-Visits Problem: Tractable special cases of

-If all copies of $x$ in $D$ were used in the last step, $I'$ is trivial by Observation~\ref{obs:trivial_SM}.
-Suppose that at least one copy of $x$ remains in $D'$.
-Let $a=\min(A')$, $t=\min(T_2)$ and check whether $a + x$ satisfies $t$.
-If it does, then $t$ is satisfied by any pair in $D' \times A'$ and thus can be matched with $a$ and a copy of $x$ to obtain an equivalent $\PM$ instance, by Observation~\ref{obs:SM_small_target}.
-If it does not, then $a$ cannot satisfy any target in $T_2$ when matched with a copy of $x$ and, therefore, must be matched with a copy of $y$.
-If $a+y < t$, then there is no feasible match for $a$, hence $I'$ does not have a solution.
-If $a+y \geq t$, match $a$ and a copy of $y$ with the largest target that they satisfy and remove them from the input.
+Let $a=\min(A)$, $t=\min(T)$ and check whether $a + x$ satisfies $t$.
+If it does, then $t$ is satisfied by any pair in $D \times A$ and can thus be matched with $a$ and a copy of $x$ to obtain an equivalent $\PM$ instance, by Lemma~\ref{lem:SM_small_target}.
+If it does not, then $a$ cannot satisfy any target in $T$ when matched with a copy of $x$ and, therefore, must be matched with a copy of $y$.
+If $a+y < t$, then there is no feasible match for $a$, hence $I$ does not have a solution.
+If $a+y \geq t$, then we match~$a$ and a copy of $y$ with the largest target that they satisfy and remove them from the input; this choice is optimal, since any pair satisfies all targets smaller than one that it satisfies.

-We can apply the above iteratively for each $a \in A'$.
-In each step, we either match $a$ with some $d \in D'$ and some $t\in T_2$ or we conclude that $I'$ has no solution.
-Since $a+y$ strictly increases in each iteration, finding the largest target satisfied by $a+y$ takes $\bigO(n)$ time for all iterations combined, if we keep a pointer in $T_2$ for the last such target found previously.
-The process terminates when all copies of $x$ or all copies of $y$ in $D'$ are used up, since the remaining instance is then trivial by Observation~\ref{obs:trivial_SM}.
-This solves $I'$ in $\bigO(n)$ time. \end{proof}
+We can apply the above iteratively for each $a \in A$ (in increasing order).\footnote{Note that, in subsequent repetitions, it might be the case that $a$ cannot be matched with $x$ due to $a > x$.
+If this occurs, and there is at least one unused copy of $x$ left, then $I$ clearly has no solution, since there are no feasible matches for $x$.
+Additionally, note that $a > y$ cannot occur, by definition of the problem.} In each step, we either match $a$ with some $d \in D$ and some $t\in T$ or we conclude that $I$ has no solution.
+Since $a+y$ strictly increases in each iteration, finding the largest target satisfied by $a+y$ takes $\bigO(n)$ time for all iterations combined, if we keep a pointer in $T$ for the last such target found previously.
+The process terminates when all copies of $x$ or all copies of $y$ in $D$ are used up, since the remaining instance is then trivial by Observation~\ref{obs:trivial_SM}.
+This solves $I$ in $\bigO(n)$ time. \end{proof}